CelerPi/CharityOasis/README.md

 ### 7. Community Participation and Transparency

-We encourage community members to participate in platform decision-making and supervision through governance tokens (COC), ensuring transparency and democracy.
+We encourage community members to participate in platform decision-making and supervision through governance tokens (CHO), ensuring transparency and democracy.
 Community members can vote on major decisions and supervise project compliance.

 ## Legal Compliance Statement